-Peak scattering and absorption coefficients were observed during the summer months, suggesting greater aerosol loading (likely due to wildfires), and were lowest during the winter months indicating cleaner conditions (due to less boundary layer influence).
-The scattering Ångström exponent, a property that provides information about size distributions, revealed coarse-mode particles during the spring, which is consistent with dust aerosols.
-During the summer months the scattering Ångström exponent revealed size distributions composed of mostly fine-mode particles.
-This observed increase in fine particles points to the presence of combustion aerosols, likely attributable to wildfires during the dry season (Hallar, 2015).
-The absorption Ångström exponent was lowest (close to one) during the summer which is consistent with the presence of combustion aerosols and was slightly higher (~1.3) during the spring season.
-Schmeisser et al. (2017) suggests that, for in-situ aerosol, absorption Angstrom exponents larger than 1.5 may be indicative of dust if they are associated with low (< 1.3) scattering Angstrom exponents.
-The increase in combustion aerosols during the summer accompanied by high values for single scattering albedo suggests that these aerosols have undergone processing in the atmosphere before reaching Storm Peak Laboratory.
-These results are important for improving visibility and predicting future aerosol concentrations in the Western U.S.
+The peak values for the scattering and absorption coefficients were observed during the summer, suggesting greater aerosol loading (likely due to wildfires), whereas the lowest values were observed during the winter, indicating cleaner conditions (due to less influence from the boundary layer).
+The scattering Ångström exponent, a property that provides information about size distributions, revealed the predominance of coarse-mode particles during the spring, which is consistent with the presence of dust.
+The aerosols observed during the summer, however, were mostly composed of fine-mode particles.
+This increase in the fine fraction points to combustion, likely wildfires during the dry season (Hallar, 2015), as a source, which is further supported by the absorption Ångström exponent dropping to its lowest value (close to 1) during the summer after exhibiting a slightly higher value (~1.3) during the spring.
+Schmeisser et al. (2017) suggests that, for in-situ aerosol, absorption Angstrom exponents larger than 1.5 may be indicative of dust if they are associated with low (< 1.3) scattering Ångström exponents.
+The increase in combustion aerosols during the summer accompanied by high values for the single scattering albedo suggests that these aerosols underwent processing in the atmosphere before reaching Storm Peak Laboratory.
+These results are important for improving visibility and predicting future aerosol concentrations in the western U.S.